 Section 13 Limits award for a work-related mental claim to a maximum of just $6,500, no matter if all doctors agree the condition is work related and no matter if the worker can return to gainful employment or not.

-Section 41 (A) Cuts by 30 % the maximum Temporary Total Disability an injured worker can draw and cuts the maximum time to 2 years, regardless of whether or not the worker is still under active medical care and cannot return to work.
+Section 41 (A) Cuts by 30 % the maximum Temporary Total Disability an injured worker can draw and cuts the maximum time to 2 years, regardless of whether or not the worker is still under an active medical care and cannot return to work.

 Section 41 (C) Drastic reduction in permanent partial disability payments.
-The maximum rate is cut by 23 % and the worker is not entitled to PPD if he returns to same job, no matter how serious the injury is and how many surgeries he has undergone.
+The maximum rate is cut by 23 % and the worker is not entitled to PPD if he returns to the same job, no matter how serious the injury is and how many surgeries he has undergone.

 ***If the above section is passed, Oklahoma will have the lowest workers’ compensation benefits in the nation***

 Section 41 (C) If a worker is injured a second time for the same employer, the employer gets to deduct any payments made on the old claim from the new claim. (blatantly unfair and unconstitutional).

 Section 41 (D) Reduces Permanent Total Disability benefits for a worker who cannot return to any gainful employment.

 Section 66 Reduces statute of limitation from two years to one year, except for death cases, and dismisses a case if a request for trial is not made within six months.
 This is unrealistic because sometimes medical care is provided for more than a year.
 THIS WOULD CAUSE MUCH MORE BUREAUCRATIC FILING OF FORMS.